Esri/arcgis-toolkit-sl-wpf/CONTRIBUTING.md

 ### Submitting changes
 1. Push the changes in your feature branch to your repo.
 2. Submit a [pull request](https://help.github.com/articles/using-pull-requests) against the "master" branch.
 Submitting a pull request will open a GitHub issue.
-    * Clearly describe the issue including steps to reproduce; or if an enhancement, indicate the functionality you built.
 3. In the pull request comments, add a reference to the issue the pull request resolves.
 For example, if the pull request resolves issue 45, add a comment to the pull request that includes "#45" (no quotes).

 ## License